BAkinmarin/filmreview/README.md

 As a user, I want to know what films are yet to be released and their release date.

+As a user, I want to be able to search for a specific film review and view comments from other visitors.

 As a user, I want to interact with both film reviews from the author and comments from other visitors.

+As a user, I want to be able to read about the owner of the blog so that I can find out more about them.

 As a user, I want to be presented with a punchy but well presented list of films, so that I can choose the reviews I want to read in more detail.

-As a user, I want to be able to search for a specific film review and view comments from other visitors.

 ### Site Admin